Free admission from 5 p.m. to 9 p.m. on July 18

 Free admission to the Mandela exhibition and other Museum galleries will be offered from 5 p.m. to 9 p.m. on July 18 to mark Mandela's birthday, which the United Nations in 2009 declared as Nelson Mandela International Day.

 WHEN: Wednesday, July 18, 10:30 a.m. to 12 p.m.

 WHERE: CMHR Boutique, Level 1, 85 Israel Asper Way

-One Nation Exchange is a not-for-profit group that invites newcomers to come with their children to make friends, learn sewing, earn some income and practice English while forging connections with their neighbours.
+One Nation Exchange - will open in a new tab is a not-for-profit group that invites newcomers to come with their children to make friends, learn sewing, earn some income and practice English while forging connections with their neighbours.

 It includes many women from African countries who spent years in refugee camps escaping war, persecution and human rights violations.
 Their lives reflect the story of repression, resilience and hope in the CMHR's new exhibition about Mandela and the anti-apartheid movement's fight for justice and human dignity.

 The CMHR sourced authentic shweshwe fabric from South Africa that One Nation Exchange transforms into cushions, handbags, coin purses and pencil cases for sale in the Museum's Boutique – with every woman retaining a portion of the proceeds (their names or initials can be found under each leather tag on the decorative cushions).